UCI (Big 10 Pre-Application) Advising Deadline:

 Consult our Sample Pre-Application

 The Knight-Hennessy Scholars program fully funds graduate education in any major at Stanford University.
 The program aims to make a substantial impact on global social issues by bringing together future leaders in government, business, and nonprofit careers to enact change through collaboration.
-While completing their graduate degrees, Knight-Hennessy Scholars will participate in the King Global Leadership Program and have access to co-curricular activities.
-They will also reside at Denning House on the Stanford campus.
+While completing their graduate degrees, Knight-Hennessy Scholars will participate in the King Global Leadership Program and co-curricular activities at Denning House on the Stanford campus.

 Applicants from every country of the world are eligible to apply within four years of graduation from their undergraduate institution.
 You must apply separately and be admitted to your graduate program at Stanford through the standard selection process prior to receiving a Knight-Hennessy scholarship.

-Begin the process during the spring before your final year on campus by submitting a Pre-Application.
-See SELECTION PROCEDURE section of page for more information.
-(Knight-Hennessy candidates must have earned a bachelor’s degree before the fall term begins at Stanford.
-However, you do NOT need to have earned a bachelor’s degree by the time you apply.)
+Begin the process during the spring before your final year on campus by submitting a Big 10 Pre-Application.
 Current seniors or recent UCI alumni may also apply.
+You must finish your bachelor’s degree before enrollment.
+However, you do NOT need to have earned a bachelor’s degree by the time you apply.

 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.

-The first step in applying is to complete a Pre-Application, accessible each year throughout March.
-In April, SOP staff review Pre-Applications and meet with students to discuss their candidacy and subsequent steps.
-For detailed information about each stage of the application process, please view the Application Process Overview.
+Working with SOP advisors is optional, but encouraged.
+Campus endorsement is also optional.
+To begin the SOP advising process, juniors, graduating seniors, and alumni within 1 year of graduation complete a Big 10 Pre-Application.
+In April and May, SOP staff review Pre-Applications and meet with potential applicants to discuss their candidacy and subsequent steps.
+For detailed information about each stage of the application process — including the roles of campus endorsement and evaluation — please view the Application Process Overview.

-After completing the Pre-App and meeting with SOP staff to discuss your candidacy, you will work on multiple drafts of the formal application.
-Your supporting documents, including one non-academic letter of recommendation, will be due this summer.
-You will also be required to participate in an endorsement interview in August where the campus committee will determine whether to nominate you.
+After completing the Pre-App and meeting with SOP staff to discuss your candidacy, you will work on multiple drafts of the Knight-Hennessy Scholars application as well as prepare your graduate admissions application.
+Your supporting documents, including two non-academic letters of recommendation, will be due this summer.
+If you would like to earn campus endorsement of your Knight-Hennessy Scholars application, you will also be required to participate in an endorsement interview in August where the campus committee will determine whether to nominate you.

-The electronic application includes an application form, test scores, 1 letter of recommendation, a curriculum vitae, two essays, and a brief video introduction.
+The electronic application includes an application form, test scores, 2 letters of recommendation, a resume targeting the Knight-Hennessy selection criteria, two essays, and a brief video response to a creative prompt.
 You will also need to apply separately to your department at Stanford University.

-Shortlisted applicants are invited to interview and participate in group activities at “Immersion Weekend,” held in early Winter (probably January).
+After both Stanford graduate programs and the Knight-Hennessy Scholars program review application materials, shortlisted candidates are invited to interview and participate in group activities at “Immersion Weekend,” held on the Stanford campus in Winter Quarter (late January or early February).

 Knight-Hennessy scholarships include three years of graduate funding, optional research or social entrepreneurship funding, and a stipend for on-campus housing, health insurance, books and supplies, travel to/from Stanford, and other basic living expenses.